jason3012/TechXAI-Engineering-Basics-Sentiment-Analysis-Mini-Project/README.md

 pip3 install transformers torch
 ```

-The model (~500 MB) downloads on first run and caches afterward.
-You'll probably see a warning about pooler weights — that's normal, doesn't affect anything.
+The model downloads on first run and caches afterward.

 ---